Mikołaj Lebedyński

-Mikołaj Lebedyński (/pl/; born 14 October 1990) is a Polish professional footballer who plays as a forward for II liga club Świt Szczecin.
+Mikołaj Lebedyński (/pl/; born 14 October 1990) is a Polish professional footballer who plays as a forward for IV liga Lower Silesia GKS Raciborowice.

 Club career

 After going through the youth departments of hometown clubs Arkonia and Pogoń, Lebedyński was promoted to the senior team of the latter in 2007.
 In his first season as a regular, he played 1014 minutes in which he scored seven goals.

 In August 2011, Lebedyński joined Dutch Eredivisie club Roda JC Kerkrade on a one-year loan.
 He made a permanent transfer in the summer of 2012 and played 24 matches in which he scored three goals.
 As he could not impress, he was released in July 2013.